pdstools.utils.report_utils

 Return type:

-Tuple[pathlib.Path, str]
+tuple[pathlib.Path, str]

-get_pandoc_with_version(verbose: bool = True) Tuple[pathlib.Path, str]
+get_pandoc_with_version(verbose: bool = True) tuple[pathlib.Path, str]

 Get Pandoc executable path and version.